Post-Surgical Pain in Columbus Ohio

 • Tissue damage

 At Pain Zero, our pain care specialists will prescribe a personalized pain management plan after gathering more information about the type of pain you're experiencing and the location of the pain.
-We also will ask about the severity of the pain, the duration of pain, and whether it prohibits you from performing daily functions.
+We also will ask about the severity of the pain, the duration of the pain, and whether it prohibits you from performing daily functions.
 Our team recommends you seek medical attention immediately if pain symptoms are severe enough to cause:

 • Confusion